davege1107/CardDAVUtilities/README.md

 Google: You have to enable 2FA.
 Then generate Application Password to be used to login to CardDAV server of Google.

 Please note: Google CardDAV server is an "undocumented feature" and could stop working any time.

-Thre are C++ and C# versions of Googlee Contacts Backup.
+There are C++ and C# versions of Googlee Contacts Backup.
 Use them instead of Python version if you want .